kframework/c-semantics/README.md

-See INSTALL.md for installation instructions.
+See INSTALL.md for installation instructions and LICENSE for licensing information.

 ## Usage